TrexDoesStuff/snakey-shlaye_open-source-build/README.md

+if (you.reading) { // the stuff in this if then is stuff from me ( trex ) hi this will be used for the open source builds of snakey shalye my first project if you want to get open source builds after 1.0.0 it will be on a gamejolt link and please note that this is currently a alpha
+}

  > Open this page at [https://trexdoesstuff.github.io/snakey-shlaye_open-source-build/](https://trexdoesstuff.github.io/snakey-shlaye_open-source-build/)

 ## Use as Extension